TURKEY – Mediterranean East

 St. Pierre Church.
 A tentative WHS (15/04/2011), this church is a natural cave on the west side of Mt Staurin (the Mountain of the Cross).
 It is one of the earliest places where the first Christians of this city met and prayed secretly.
 The tunnel that once opened to the other side is thought to have served as an escape route through the mountain.

 The Acts of the Apostle (11:26) says that Saint Barnabas fetched Saint Paul from Tarsus and in Antioch met here in the church and taught a large number of people.
 Also in Antioch, the disciples were first called Christians.
-Later in his letter to the Galations (2:11-21), Saint Paul says that he met Saint Peter in Antioch and discussed with him the matter of sharing meals between the Jewish and gentile Christians.
-Christian tradition regards St Peter as the first bishop of the Church founded at this city, an event still annually celebrated on June 29th.
-The cave took its present day appearance during the medieval centuries after the crusader’s conquest of Antioch in 1098.
-Mosaic fragments on the floor and traces of wall painting to the right of the altar may date from then..
+Later in his letter to the Galatians (2:11-21), Saint Paul says that he met Saint Peter in Antioch and discussed with him the matter of sharing meals between the Jewish and gentile Christians.
+Christian tradition regards St Peter as the first bishop of the Church founded in this city, an event still annually celebrated on June 29th.
+The cave began during the medieval centuries after the crusader’s conquest of Antioch in 1098.
+Mosaic fragments on the floor and traces of wall painting to the right of the altar may date from then.
 The small pool created by water dripping from the rock served for baptism and is believed to cure sicknesses.
-In 1963, Pope Paul VI held a service here and declared that a plenary indulgence might be gained at anytime by a pilgrimage to the church.
+In 1963, Pope Paul VI held a service here and declared that a plenary indulgence might be gained at any time by a pilgrimage to the church.

-It is a small rock cut vaulted cave with a constructed front of stone with two stone pillars supporting peaked domes and 3 arches..
+It is a small rock-cut vaulted cave with a constructed front of the stone with two stone pillars supporting peaked domes and 3 arches.
 A carved stone altar is the only thing inside.
 There are some niches and an opening (the cave?) that can’t be entered.
-This is definitely not worth the TL 24 paid to come here.
+This is not worth the TL 24 paid to come here.

 Vakıflı Köyü.